PGY 1 Community-Based Residency program

 Meet The Residency Program Director

-Melissa Chruscinski is the Clinical Pharmacy Services Coordinator and Residency Program Director at Aza Health.
+Melissa Chruscinski is the Clinical Pharmacy Services Coordinator and PGY 1 Community-Based Residency program Director at Aza Health.
 She serves the University of Florida, Florida A&M University and LECOM as a Clinical Assistant Professor for APPE rotational students.

 Dr. Chruscinski received her Doctor of Pharmacy degree from the University of Florida and was the first resident to complete the residency at Aza Health.
 She received a teaching certificate from the University of Florida in 2011.
 She received board certification as an ambulatory care pharmacist in 2012.
 Dr. Chruscinski has served as a clinical pharmacist and pharmacy manager in 2 different locations since finishing her residency with Aza Health.
 Dr. Chruscinski’s current responsibilities include disease state management for anticoagulation, diabetes mellitus, hepatitis C and Medication Therapy Management clinic.
 Current professional memberships include Florida Pharmacy Association (FPA), American Pharmacist Association (APhA), American Society of Health—System Pharmacists (ASHP) and American Association of Diabetes Educators (AADE).